-2.13 Revenue recognition
+2.14 Revenue recognition

 Revenue is measured based on the consideration specified in a contract with a customer and excludes amounts collected on behalf of third parties.
 The Group has generally concluded that it is the principal in its revenue arrangements and records revenue on a gross basis because it typically controls the goods or services before transferring them to the customer.
-At contract inception, the Group assesses whether the Group transfers control over time or at a point in time by determining if (a) its performance does not create an asset with an alternative use to the Group; and (b) the Group has an enforceable right to payment for performance completed to date.
+At contract inception, the Group assesses whether the Group transfers control over time or at a point in time by determining if (i) the customer simultaneously receives and consumes the benefits provided by the Group's performance as the Group performed; (ii) the Group's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or (iii) the Group's performance does not create an asset with an alternative use to the Group and the Group has an enforceable right to payment for performance completed to date.